-ACHIEVE PAYBACK IN AS LITTLE AS 19 MONTHS BY CONSOLIDATING WITH THE DELL POWEREDGE M620
+ACHIEVE PAYBACK IN AS LITTLE AS 18 MONTHS BY CONSOLIDATING WITH THE DELL POWEREDGE R720

-Tests in our labs using the LoadGen benchmark show that one Dell PowerEdge M620 running Microsoft Exchange Server 2010 can run four of the same 2,000-user workloads of four existing HP ProLiant BL460c G6 servers running Microsoft Exchange Server 2007 and still maintain room for growth.
+Tests in our labs using the LoadGen benchmark show that one Dell PowerEdge R720 running Microsoft Exchange Server 2010 can run four of the same 2,000-user workloads of four existing HP ProLiant DL380 G6 servers running Microsoft Exchange Server 2010 and still maintain room for growth.

 To illustrate the cost savings this consolidation can provide, we calculated the costs for a hypothetical enterprise planning this migration and compared those costs to those of retaining the existing servers.
-We found that, thanks to savings in software and hardware support, server administration, and data center costs for energy, ports, and space, the Dell PowerEdge M620 can pay back the investment in hardware and the migration effort in as little as 19 months.
+We found that, thanks to savings in software and hardware support, server administration, and data center costs for energy, ports, and space, the Dell PowerEdge R720 can pay back the investment in hardware and the migration effort in as little as 18 months.
+Please note that we do not include the costs associated with the new or older external storage arrays in our analysis, as we assume the organization has or will use existing storage.
 Figure 4 summarizes the three-year total cost of ownership (TCO) for the two solutions.